-So ascorbyl palmitate (AP) is one of the attempts of the cosmetic industry to solve the stability issues with vitamin C while preserving its benefits - but unfortunately, this guy is pretty much a failure, hence our icky rating.
+Ascorbyl palmitate (AP) is one of the attempts by the cosmetics industry to solve the stability issues with vitamin C while preserving its benefits, but unfortunately, this guy is pretty much a failure, hence our icky rating.

 What's the problem?

-First, it's stability is only similar to pure ascorbic acid (AA), which means not really stable.
-A great study in Journal of Cosmetic Dermatology compared a bunch of vitamin C derivatives and this derivative was the only one where the study said in terms of stability that it's "similar to AA".
-Not really good.
+Firstly, it's stability is only similar to that of pure ascorbic acid (AA), which means it is not really stable.
+A great study in the Journal of Cosmetic Dermatology compared a bunch of vitamin C derivatives and this derivative was the only one where the study said in terms of stability that it's "similar to AA".
+Not really that good.

-Second, a study that examined skin absorption of vitamin C found that ascorbyl palmitate did not increase the skin levels of AA.
-This does not mean that ascorbyl palmitate cannot penetrate the skin (because it can, it's oil soluble and skin likes to absorb oil soluble things) but it means that it's questionable if ascorbyl palmitate is converted to pure vit C in the skin.
+Second, a study that examined the skin absorption of vitamin C found that ascorbyl palmitate did not increase the skin levels of AA.
+This does not mean that ascorbyl palmitate cannot penetrate the skin (because it can, it's oil soluble and the skin likes to absorb oil soluble things) but this means that it's questionable if ascorbyl palmitate can be converted into pure vit C in the skin.
 Even if it can be converted, the palmitate part of the molecule is more than the half of it, so the efficacy will not be good and we have never seen a serum that contains a decent (and proudly disclosed) amount of AP.
 We are highly skeptical what effect a tiny amount of AP has in a formula.

 Third, another study that wanted to examine the antioxidant properties of AP was surprised to find that even though AP does have nice antioxidant properties; following UVB radiation (the same one that comes from the sun) it also promotes lipid peroxidation and cytotoxicity.
 It is only an in-vitro study done on cell cultures and not on real people, but still, this also does not support the use of AP too much.

 The only good thing we can write about Ascorbyl Palmitate is that there is an in-vitro (made in the lab, not on real people) study showing that it might be able to boost collagen production.